Confidential tailored training:

 You can register now:

-Regardless of the format you choose, the training session is divided into three parts, Awareness, Analysis and Action and can be tailored to meet your specific needs.
+Regardless of the format you choose, the training contains three main concepts, Awareness, Analysis and Action.
+The course can be tailored to meet your specific needs.

-Awareness and Analysis sections will help participants uncover unconscious insensitivity.
+Awareness and Analysis sections will help participants uncover unconscious insensitivity (implicit bias).
 Self-awareness, through guided reflection, is an important step in developing a social and emotionally intelligent practice.

 In a free and democratic society, no one has the right to tell you what to think.
-However, organizations have a legal right to set boundaries on employee behavior.
-Because our beliefs and expectations affect our interaction with clients and coworkers, it is important to bring them into conscious awareness and take steps to mitigate their influence.
+However, organizations have a legal right to set boundaries on your behavior.
+Yet, because our beliefs and expectations affect our interaction with clients and coworkers, it is important to bring them into conscious awareness and take steps to mitigate their influence.
 The end goal of the introspective process is to aid participants in working with “others” outside their comfort zone.

 The Action section provides participants with tools to communicate effectively in a supportive and sensitive manner in order to deliver the highest service possible.